explainers-by-googlers/prompt-api/README.md

     prefer speaking in Japanese, and return to the Japanese conversation once any sidebars are concluded.
   `,
-  expectedInputLanguages: ["en" /* for the system prompt */, "ja", "kr"] });
+  expectedInputLanguages: ["en" /* for the system prompt */, "ja", "ko"] });
 ```